Engaña Tunnel: Construction

 The tunnel has a length of 6,976 m, with a slight curve in the first 300 m of the southern entrance, while the rest is completely straight.
 In 1959, the contracted company stated that 100,000 m3 of concrete, 20,000 m3 of cement, 575,000 kg of explosives and 70 t of steel had been used.
-The construction consumed 20 million kilowatt hours, while 600,000 m3 of debris were extracted from the tunnel and the investment was estimated at around 300 million pesetas.
+The construction consumed 20 million kilowatt hours, while 600,000 m3 of debris were extracted from the tunnel and the investment was estimated at 300 million pesetas.
 The reported lack of proper steel reinforcement in the structure led to widespread deterioration of the infrastructure, which later caused the collapse of some sections.
 The quality of the material used decreased as the tunnel construction rate was increased from half a meter per day in the early 1950s to three meters per day during the last years.
 By 1964, a report described the deterioration of the tunnel caused by the harsh climate of the region and the lack of maintenance, with suggestions to wall up the tunnels in order to prevent the formation of ice inside.